kpoeppel/jax_trainer/README.md

 - `ModelCheckpoint`: Saves the model and optimizer state after validation.
 This checkpoint can be used to resume training or to evaluate the model.
 It is implemented using `orbax` and is similar to the `ModelCheckpoint` in Lightning.
 - `LearningRateMonitor`: Logs the learning rate at the beginning of each epoch.
 This is similar to the `LearningRateMonitor` in Lightning.
-- `ConfusionMatrixCallback`: As an example for a custom callback for classification, this callback logs the confusion matrix of a classifier after validation and testing.
-This callback requires the metric key `conf_matrix` to be logged.

 For configuring the callbacks, also for custom callbacks, see the configuration documentation below.